DUI Lawyers in Atlanta, GA

 Rates among Georgia DUI lawyers can be competitive.
 The speedy nature of the criminal justice system, however, may not allow you time to shop prices.
 Some attorneys may be willing to reduce their fees, but only if you inquire before you hire someone.
 Once you have hired a lawyer, they will not renegotiate their fees.

 Finally, don’t walk away from a first meeting without knowing what forms of payment are acceptable and whether the lawyers offer any payment plans.

 It’s OK to judge a lawyer based on your personal feelings.
 This is someone you may work with for several months.
 You’ll want someone who is patient with you, who earns your trust and confidence.
 Ask yourself if you were comfortable with the attorneys as you meet.
 When it comes to subjective criteria, trust your gut.

 When you have finished interviewing the last Atlanta DUI attorney on your list, it is time to select one to represent you.
 Consider the subjects this article has outlined: experience, strategy, legal fees, and how you felt about each attorney.

 If you only met with one but feel the attorney meets your criteria, your decision is not difficult.
 But if you can’t decide between two or more lawyers, ask them for the names and contact information for a few of their past clients.

 Call the former clients to get some first-hand feedback about what it was like to work with the attorneys.
 Did they put up a rigorous defense?
 Did they offer good advice?
 Did their strategy work?
-Would they hire them again if they ever needed a DUI lawyer?
+Would they hire them again if they ever needed a DUI lawyer in Atlanta?

-When you narrow down the field to your very best candidate in a Georgia DUI lawyer, you have found your attorney.
+When you narrow down the field to your very best candidate in a Atlanta DUI lawyer, you have found your attorney.